-As America faces challenges in the fight to uphold the founding values of liberty and justice for all, in the wake of the result of the November 8, 2016 presidential election, the National Immigrant Justice Center has provided four important things members of the immigrant communities should know right now
+As America faces challenges in the fight to uphold the founding values of liberty and justice for all, the National Immigrant Justice Center has provided four important things members of the immigrant communities should know right now

 Because Donald Trump has promised to “immediately terminate” DACA, hundreds of thousands of immigrants across the country are worried about their future legal status in the U.S.